guardian/recommendations/emotion.md

 ### Server side rendering

-If your app is doing server-side rendering, you need to follow the [Advanced Approach](https://emotion.sh/docs/ssr#advanced-approach) to SSR setup.
+If your app is doing server-side rendering, you need to follow [Emotion's Advanced Approach](https://emotion.sh/docs/ssr#advanced-approach) to SSR setup.
 This is because our components use sibling selectors that may be interrupted by the way Emotion embeds `<style>` tags directly into your markup.

 ## Example